rom-rb/rom-rb.org/source/learn/introduction/glossary.html.md

 #### Callable Functional Objects

-Relation, mapper and command objects are callable and work as functions, they receive input and return output with no run-time side-effects.
-Furthermore all objects don't have mutable state and it's safe to memoize them and rely on consistent behavior.
+Relation, mapper, and command objects are callable and work as functions, they receive input and return output with no run-time side-effects.
+Furthermore, all objects don't have a mutable state, and it's safe to memoize them and rely on consistent behavior.

 #### Data Pipeline

-Relations, mappers and commands can be composed into a data pipeline which is a simple idea that one object returns a relation and passes it to another.
-All objects respond to `call` and accept a relation and implement common `>>` operator which is used to construct the pipeline.
+Relations, mappers and commands can be composed into a data pipeline, which is a simple idea that one object returns a relation and passes it to another.
+All objects respond to `call` and accept a relation and implement common `>>` operator, which is used to construct the pipeline.

 #### Graph